 Concrete Pool Deck CostsConcrete pool decks are affordable on nearly any budget.
 Here’s a breakdown of the average costs.

-Concrete pool decks are a cost-efficient way to get a surface that is both durable and attractive.
-With the average pool deck in the US being 900 sq. ft. the total cost would range from $5,400 at the simplest end, to $13,500+ at the most detailed.
+Concrete is a cost-efficient way to get a pool deck that is both durable and attractive.
+Expect to pay $6 to $15+ per sq. ft. for a concrete pool deck.
+With the average pool deck in the US being 900 sq. ft. the total cost ranges from $5,400 to $13,500+.

 HOW MUCH DOES A CONCRETE POOL DECK COST?

 $15+ per square foot